heysokam/docs/tutorials/dbt-export.md

 4. Add `Decimate` modifier, set to `Planar : 45deg : UV`, and apply it
 5. Export the resulting model to Source or Q3 engine

+_note: "adding" a modifier, and "applying" a modifier, are completely different concepts in Blender_

 ## Scale (dbt to q3df/mmdf)
 1. Scale Z by `1.1`
 2. Scale X and Y by `1.2`